dutchmims/The-Culinary-Notebook-/README.md

 assets/css: Contains the stylesheets for the website. assets/images: Contains all images used across the website.
 HTML files: Contain the content and structure for each webpage (index.html, about.html, etc.).

 Technologies Used
 HTML5: Markup language used for structure.
 CSS3: Styling language for layout and visual design.
 Flexbox & Grid: Used for responsive layout and design.
 Responsive Design: The site is fully responsive, using media queries for different screen sizes.

 Credits
 James Healy: Developer and designer of The Culinary Notebook.
-FoodiesFeed: Free high-quality food images used in this project.
+FoodiesFeed: Free high-quality food images used in this project:
-License
-This project is licensed under the MIT License - see the LICENSE file for details.
+FoodiesFeed - Dish 1
+FoodiesFeed - Dish 2
+These images are provided by FoodiesFeed, a free source of high-quality food photography, which has been used with permission for educational and non-commercial purposes.

 Thank you for visiting The Culinary Notebook.
 We hope our content inspires you to create something amazing in your kitchen!

-### Instructions for this README:
+Instructions for this README:
-1. **Project Description**: Describes the site’s purpose.
+Project Description: Describes the site’s purpose.
-2. **Features**: Lists key features of your site.
+Features: Lists key features of your site.
-3. **Installation**: Explains how to set up and view the site locally.
+Installation: Explains how to set up and view the site locally.
-4. **Usage**: Describes how to use the website.
+Usage: Describes how to use the website.
-5. **File Structure**: Displays the directory structure of the project.
+File Structure: Displays the directory structure of the project.
-6. **Technologies Used**: Lists the technologies you've used for the website.
+Technologies Used: Lists the technologies you've used for the website.
-7. **Credits**: Acknowledges contributors and external resources.
+Credits: Acknowledges contributors and external resources.
-8. **License**: Information about the licensing for the project (if applicable).